Postr-Inc/Vader.js/README.md

 [Vscode 5 Server](https://marketplace.visualstudio.com/items?itemName=yandeu.five-server)

+> When running the server ensure the root is the dist folder and not the main workspace folder

 4. Create Proper Folders

 Create a pages folder - which allows you to have nextjs page like routing via buns file based router